icon-project/icon-sdk-java/README.md

 All queries are requested by a `Request` object.

-Its requests are executed as **Synchronized** or **Asynchronized**.
+Query requests can be executed as **Synchronized** or **Asynchronized**.

-Once the request has been executed, the request can not be executed again.
+Once the request has been executed, the same request object cannot be executed again.

 ```java
 Request<Block> request = iconService.getBlock(height);